stillingdesign/blame.design/src/blog/collaboration-hoax.md

 On social platforms, views and comments drive ad views and revenue.
 However, in a corporate setting, a high volume of reactions, comments, and shares typically leads to increased stress and extended timelines, not productivity.

-## Less Collaboration, Better Work, More Productivity
+## Less collaboration, better work, more productivity

 What's the solution?
 Let's examine the team structures behind top-notch design.